Shrimp Deviled Eggs

 Notes

-Eggs will stay good for a day or two in the refrigerator.
+Eggs will stay good for a few days in the refrigerator.

 Serving size for nutritional information is two deviled egg halves per serving.